voxeet/comms-sdk-react-native/docs/classes/internal.RemoteAudio.md

 The RemoteAudio model allows the local participant to locally mute and unmute remote participants.

+This model is supported only in SDK 3.7 and later.

 ## Table of contents

 ### Constructors